CSE 348 - AI Game Programming

 Trivia about Game AI

 There is a technique for programming Game AI used in the game industry called "Kung-Fu Attack".
-It is used not only in many combat games but also in FPS games.
+It is used not only in many combat games but also in FPS and RTS games.
 Hint: check this clip from the immortal Bruce Lee.
-Specifically the part where he fights the 10 or more bad guys at the same time.
-How is he able to beat so many bad guys? (note: "because he is Bruce Lee!" is a plausible answer but not the one I am looking for).
+Specifically the part where he fights the 20 or more opponents at the same time.
+How is he able to beat so many opponents? (note: "because he is Bruce Lee!" is a plausible answer but not the one I am looking for).
 If you think you know the answer e-mail the instructor with subject "Kung-Fu Attack" (e-mail must come from a Lehigh e-mail account, otherwise it will be ignored).

 Reading Material